The Dual Space \(\mathcal{X}^*\)

 This derivative lives not in the parameter space itself, but in its dual.

-This distinction is conceptually important when transitioning from flat-space optimization to
+The distinction is conceptually important when we move from flat-space optimization to

 optimization on manifolds, where vectors and covectors are no longer interchangeable.